siriusastrebe/syc/README.md

 You can also specify preferences:

-    syc.watch(object, alertMe, {remote: true, local: true, recursive: false})
+    syc.watch(object, alertMe, {remote: true, local: false})

-If `remote` or `local` are set to false, the watcher will not trigger on changes from that origin.
+If either `remote` or `local` are set to false, the watcher will not trigger on changes from that origin.

+#### Recursive Watching

+    syc.watch_recursive(object, alertMe)

-Watching a variable will only watch that particular object or array.
-Setting `recursive` to `true` will apply a watcher on that variable and all of its descendant object/arrays.
+Recursively watching a will apply a watcher on that variable and all of its descendant object/arrays.
 Any new descendant object will also be given the watcher, and descendants removed from the object will automatically be unwatched.
+You can also provide preferences like on regular watchers:

+    syc.watch_recursive(object, alertMe, {remote: false})

-You can manually watch each object/array returned by `Syc.ancestors(object)` if you do not want new descendants to also be watched.
+Alternatively you can manually watch each object/array returned by `Syc.ancestors(object)` if you do not want new descendants to also be watched.

 ### Unwatching

-    syc.unwatch(function, object);

-Object is an optional parameter.
-If blank, then all watcher that utilizes the function will be deleted.
+    syc.unwatch(object, [func]);

+Unwatching removes all watchers from that object. `func` is optional, and will selectively unwatch only that function from the object.

+#### Recursive Unwatching

+    syc.unwatch_recursive(object, [func]);

 ## Verifiers (Server side)